Ethiopian–Somali conflict: Ethiopian invasion & occupation of Somalia (2006–2009)

 The Ethiopian government heavily backed Abdullahi Yusuf's presidency and the formation of the Transitional Federal Government (TFG) in 2004 on the grounds that Yusuf would give up Somalia's long standing claim to the Ogaden.
 The rise of the Islamic Courts Union raised Ethiopian concerns of an eventual renewed drive for a Greater Somalia, as a strong Somali state not dependent on Addis Ababa was perceived as a security threat.
+In 2006 Al-Jazeera described Ethiopia as, "...one of the biggest beneficiaries of the demise of the Somali state and its fragmentation."
 British television station Channel 4 acquired a leaked document detailing a confidential meeting between senior American and Ethiopian officials in Addis Ababa, involving no Somalis, six months prior to the full scale invasion of Somalia during December 2006.
 The Ethiopians and Americans deliberated on various scenarios, with the 'worst-case scenario' being the potential takeover of Somalia by the Islamic Courts Union.
 The documents revealed that the US found the prospect unacceptable and would back Ethiopia in the event of an ICU takeover.
 Journalist Jon Snow reported that during the meeting ‘the blueprint for a very American supported Ethiopian invasion of Somalia was hatched’.